Greenberg–Hastings cellular automaton: Relation to a model of Wiener and Rosenblueth

 "Automaton models of excitable media were investigated in [9] and [10].
 These models are a discrete analog of Wiener's medium."
 (The models in their citations "[9]" and "[10]" are different from GH.)

-Many writers have called the Weiner–Rosenblueth model a cellular automaton.
+Many writers have called the Wiener–Rosenblueth model a cellular automaton.
 The earliest paper found by Google Scholar with this designation clearly stated is.

 However, as mentioned above, the continuity of the Wiener-Rosenblueth medium has not so far allowed as precise a theorem about persistence of patterns as the one for GH which is described below.
 On the other hand, several theorems are stated in which are similar to those proved in, though the proofs given for the theorems in are less clear than those in because of the natures of the respective models.

 See also for an often cited computer study based on a model which is similar to that of Wiener and Rosenblueth.

 Generating a spiral

 One interesting behavior is seen, for a four cell neighborhood and a square grid, when the initial condition consists of a half line of excited cells (1's) going off to infinity and below this half line a half line of refractory cells (2's).
 The rest of the cells are resting when t=0.